Why use an alumina ceramic material?

-How do “advanced ceramic materials” differ from clay and porcelain?
+How do “advanced ceramics differ from clay and porcelain?

 Ceramics for engineering applications can be broadly broken into “traditional” and “new” materials.
 We define traditional materials as those produced from minerals mined directly from the earth.
 The newer ceramic materials, those with well defined and controlled properties are produced from nearly chemically and phase pure starting materials.

-What are the advantages and disadvantages of ceramics materials compared with traditional metals & composites?
+What are the advantages and disadvantages of ceramic materials?